 The guinea pigs can often get allergies, so their airways might swell and cause snoring sounds.
-Or at other times, the bedding causes a reaction in the cavy – try changing the bedding type you used.
+Or at other times, the bedding can cause a reaction in the guinea pig – try changing the bedding type you used.

 What Sounds Do Guinea Pigs Make When Sick or in Pain?

-Go to the veterinarian immediately if your guinea pig makes wheezing sounds – something might be wrong with its breathing.
+Go to the veterinarian immediately if your guinea pig makes wheezing sounds because something might be wrong with its breathing.

-When the cavy is in some pain or heavy discomfort due to sickness or physical pain, the sounds will resemble ‘a wet sponge/towel on glass’ like screeching – you will recognize it immediately and you’ll be able to help the guinea pig in no time.
+When the guinea pig is in some pain or heavy discomfort due to sickness or physical pain, the sounds will resemble ‘a wet sponge/towel on glass’ like screeching.
+You will recognize it immediately and you’ll be able to help the guinea pig in no time.

-Understand all of these sounds and you will know when your cute furry pet is in good mood or needs you to help him.
+Learning to understand all of these sounds will help you know when your cute furry pet is in a good mood or needs you to help him.
 At first, it may seem almost impossible to differentiate these sounds but with some time and practice, you will become a real expert when it comes to guinea pig language.